profmaddo/Go-Lang-Web-Journey-with-Marco-Maddo/lecture01/LECTURE-B01.md

 If you created an `index.html` and updated `main.go` to serve it, it will load automatically.

-You can also test using:
+You can also test using :

 ```bash
 curl http://localhost:8080/